hayashi13597/project_nextjs/README.md

 # Build and Deploy a Full Stack App Using the Official React Framework

-Learn build and deploy a Full Stack App using Nextjs from ![https://www.youtube.com/watch?v=wm5gMKuwSYk&t=6655s]JavaScript Mastery video on youtube
+Learn build and deploy a Full Stack App using Nextjs from [JavaScript Mastery](https://www.youtube.com/@javascriptmastery)

 ## Introduction